WesleyBryie/ChumBucket/wiki/faq.md

  >
  > You may also try out Video Download Helper extensions for your browser.

-* How do I download from spotify?
- > You can't.
-There aren't any tools that can download the unencrypted spotify streams.
-The best method is to convert your Spotify playlist to a Deezer playlist, then download that via [Deezloader](/r/DeezloadersIsBack).
-More sites/tools for music available in the [megathread](https://reddit.com/r/Piracy/wiki/megathread).

 * How the heck do I use or install Youtube-DL?
  > [Guide](https://jcutrer.com/howto/how-to-install-youtube-dl-the-easy-way) on how to install it.
  >